This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 First, what is Composting?

 Composting is essentially a process of propagating beneficial microorganisms on organic matter.
-While fermentation and anaerobic composting are often given a lousy efficacy report, done intelligently, both techniques can add significant value to soil.
+While fermentation and anaerobic composting are often given a lousy efficacy report, done intelligently, both techniques can add significant value to the soil.

-Bokashi composting is primarily a process of breaking food waste down into a fermented mass.
+Bokashi composting is primarily a process of breaking food waste into a fermented mass.
 The process requires very little intervention.
 Adding the final fermented product to the soil and aerobic compost can produce a super-fertile growth medium.
 It can even be done indoors.

 Effective Microorganisms (EM)